Everyone needs blankets

 Scheepjes Colour Lab CAL

-Next, this mosaic blanket is a more rustic design made with squares, but using modern colors.
-Indeed, I love the oddball irregularity that is nevertheless a pattern.
+Next, this blanket is a more rustic design made with squares, but using modern colors.

 Designer: Rachele Carmona